Jumee-LDN/wdi-project-two/README.md

 # hungry korilla

 ## GA Project 2
-This was the second project assignment during my time on Web Development Immersive course (12 weeks of full-time) at General Assembly.
+This was the second project assignment during my time on the Web Development Immersive course (12 weeks of full-time) at General Assembly.
 The project took place in the week 6. [>>To the Site<<](https://hungrykorilla.herokuapp.com/)

 **Note**
-- the app is not yet fully responsive.
-For best experience open on laptop.
+- The app is not yet fully responsive.
+For best experience open on the laptop.
 - The site may load slower than the average(2-3 seconds) loading time.

 #### Course Curriculum :